babaniyi/LLMs-for-RecSys/README.md

 - **Recall@10**: $5.5$%
 - **Mean Reciprocal Rank (MRR)**: $0.04$

 These metrics provide insight into the model's ability to recommend relevant products.
-The precision@10 indicates that, on average, $2.2$% of the top-10 recommended items are correct.
+The precision@10 indicates that, on average, out of the top 10 items recommended, only 2.2% of the recommendations were correct.
 Recall@10 suggests the model can retrieve nearly $6$% of all relevant items.
-The MRR score of $0.04$ shows that correct recommendations are, on average, ranked quite low in the list.
+The MRR measures how high the first relevant item appears in the recommendation list.
+A score of 0.04 suggests that the first relevant item is generally ranked lower in the top 10 results, which means the model is not prioritizing relevant items very early in the list.

 > While these numbers are modest and indicate that the model is far from perfect in recommending the exact next items, they still offer valuable insight into the potential of LLMs in capturing user intent and product features.
-The next iteration will involve comparing the LLM-based system's performance with more traditional baseline methods, such as collaborative filtering and matrix factorization, to assess its relative effectiveness.

 To reiterate, the primary focus of this project is not just to maximize performance but to explore whether LLMs can offer a viable approach to recommendation tasks.
-The experiment is ongoing, and future improvements will focus on refining the model and comparing its performance with these baseline approaches.
+The experiment is ongoing, and future improvements will focus on refining the model and comparing its performance with these baseline approaches (such as collaborative filtering and matrix factorization).
 If one is focused on prediction accuracy alone, we could train the model on predicting the next product category a customer would purchase instead of exact items.

 ---